 Jesus and Women

 Most of what the Kroegers say in “Women Elders: Called by God?” about the women around Jesus in the gospels and his acceptance of women is quite obvious to any reader and doesn’t do anything to prove their contention that women should be leaders and teachers in the church.
 But I was disappointed in the way they dealt with the scriptures.
 For example, they claim that it was the prophetess Anna who proclaimed Christ’s birth to Israel (Luke 2:26-38).
 But so did Simeon (Lk 2:25-35), Zacharias (Lk 1:67-79), the shepherds (Lk 2:8-18), and the Magi (Matt 2:2, 11).
 Do they not warrant a mention because they are men?
 And Mary was ready to accept God’s plan and she understood its implications (Lk 1:38, 48) – so what?
 She was counselled by Elizabeth – again, so what?
 What does this contribute to the contention that women should be elders and/or teachers in the Church?
-So what that the Syrophenician woman received what she wanted from Jesus for replying to him: “even the dogs under the table eat the children’s crumbs” (Mark 7:28 RSV-2CE)?
+So what that the Syrophenician woman received what she wanted from Jesus for replying to him: “…yet the dogs under the table eat the children’s crumbs” (Mark 7:28)?
 The Kroegers would have us believe that it’s because she matched wits with Jesus!
-But this is deception and not true, because Jesus said to her “O woman, great is your faith!
-Let it be done for you as you desire” (Matt 15:28).
+But this is deception and not true, because Jesus said to her “O woman, great is thy faith: be it unto thee even as thou wilt” (Matt 15:28).
 Since when did Jesus give us anything on the basis of our wit?
 Besides, even if she did obtain her daughter’s deliverance because she was sharp intellectually, it doesn’t strengthen the case for women to be in ministry.
 It’s true, as the Kroegers claim, that Jesus made her a spiritual example – but that’s all it was.
 To bring in all these examples of women who are mentioned in scripture is bad scholarship at best because none of them support their case, they just add a lot of fluff.

 Again, the Kroegers dredge up Mary and Martha (page 7) because Martha made a “deeply theological confession as to who Jesus really was (John 11:27)” in response to his asking if she believed in the resurrection – so what?
 What does this contribute to the issue?
 They also claim that the Samaritan woman in John 4:1-42 “in effect, functioned as a member of Jesus’ evangelistic team” (page 7) because she brought a whole village to see Jesus.
 But the text doesn’t say or imply that; they came because of her individual testimony, because “He told me all that I ever did” (John 4:39).
 The qualifications for leadership in the Church are outlined in 1 Tim 3:1-7 – and testifying of what Jesus has done in one’s life is not one of them.
 So, more obfuscation.
 But this is not to detract from what the Samaritan woman did; she did what many of today’s Christians are afraid to do – she told people about Jesus, and she did it in the first flush of her salvation experience; and God blessed it.
 (See my poem “The Woman of Samaria” under the Poetry section of this site).